Skaruts/racing_cameras/README.md

-- ### RacingCarCamera
+- ### RacingMountedCamera

 With this camera you can specify several positions around your vehicle, that you can then switch between (hood view, rear view, side view -- a cockpit view can also be defined with this camera, but it will be fixed).

-The positions are specified using child nodes of the `RacingCarCamera` node.
+The positions are specified using child nodes of the `RacingMountedCamera` node.
 Any `Node3D` type will do (except `RacingCamera` types), but it's preferable to use `Camera3D`, as they can be previewed in the editor, for accurate positioning.

 You can then use the `V` key (or the input actions) to cycle through the positions.